-26) In partnership with the PUC, utilities should design and deploy smart grid-enabled neighborhoodlocated microgrids to increase grid resilience.
+28. In partnership with the PUC, utilities should design and deploy smart grid-enabled neighborhood-located microgrids to increase grid resilience.
 A network of well-planned microgrids is an important part of a reliable clean energy future as it supports decarbonization, makes the region more resilient against disruption, and supports communities during an emergency.
-Microgrids should be designed to be grid connected, which supports the integration of renewable energy sources, and be able to self-supply as an island during emergencies or outages to provide local resiliency.
+Microgrids should be designed to be grid connected, which supports the integration of renewable energy sources, and to be able to self-supply as an island during emergencies or outages to provide local resiliency.
 This technology can help manage the grid more efficiently and integrate more renewable resources.
 Utilities should increase the number of microgrids with smart design features and prioritize their implementation in areas with disadvantaged and rural communities, locations susceptible to outages, and locations of public significance.
 The PUC should work with utilities to identify avenues to rate-base this resilience investment.
 As described in the proposed Senate Bill 1537 from the 2020 Legislative Session, the Oregon Office of Emergency Management should also identify critical staging areas for emergency response; this would allow other partners to help provide these key locations with necessary resources for electric power in an emergency.

-- 27) Support efforts to eliminate coal from the electricity supply before 2027.
+- 29. Pass legislation to eliminate coal from the electricity supply before 2027.
 The Oregon Clean Electricity and Coal Transition Plan (Senate Bill 1547), which passed during the 2016 Legislative Assembly, mandated that Oregon utilities eliminate coal fired resources from electricity they supply by 2030.
-In 2020, PGE closed the only coal plant in Oregon.
+PGE closed the only coal plant in Oregon on October 15, 2020.
 Despite the closure, coal will continue to be a prominent resource in Oregon's electricity mix for a decade without further action.
-To facilitate this transition, the Legislature and PUC should take any appropriate steps needed should adopt legislation to help support and smooth the costs of the transition for utility customers. - 28) Authorize the Public Utility Commission to consider differential energy burden and other inequities in setting rates.
-In 2017, the legislature passed Senate Bill 978 to examine investor-owned utilities regulation and trends.
-In 2020, House Bill 4067 was introduced to implement the equity and affordability recommendations developed by community advocates with support from PUC staff, utilities, and traditional regulatory stakeholders engaged in the process established by Senate Bill 978.
-The bill would have allowed the PUC to design different rate structures, such as discounts, for low-income customers.
-The legislature should pass a similar bill in 2021.
+To facilitate this transition, the Legislature and PUC should take any steps needed to help support and smooth the costs of the transition for utility customers. - 30.
+The Public Utility Commission (PUC) should open a docket to assess the future of fossil natural gas in Oregon.
+Natural gas is the second largest source of emissions in Oregon from both electricity generation and direct use.
+Natural gas generation is only expected to rise in the absence of additional direction from the PUC or legislature.
+Oregon must transition to lower carbon energy resources economy-wide in order to meet its climate goals and to ensure that ratepayers, especially low-income people, are not burdened with stranded assets.
+The PUC should open a proceeding to assess the future role of natural gas in Oregon, including how it fits into achieving the state's mandatory greenhouse gas reduction goals; best use of natural gas pipeline infrastructure as relates to renewable fuels; and considerations for low-income ratepayers. - 31.
+Authorize the Public Utility Commission to consider differential energy burden and other inequities in setting rates.
+In 2017, the legislature passed Senate Bill 978 to examine investorowned utilities regulation and trends.68 In 2020, House Bill 4067 was introduced to implement the equity and affordability recommendations developed by community advocates with support from PUC staff, utilities, and traditional regulatory stakeholders engaged in the process established by Senate Bill 978.
+The bill would have allowed the PUC to design different rate structures, such as discounts, for low-income customers.69 The legislature should pass a similar bill in 2021.